chef-cookbooks/chef-ingredient/README.md

 #### Properties
 - `product_name`: (name attribute) The product name.
 See the [PRODUCT_MATRIX.md](https://github.com/chef-cookbooks/chef-ingredient/blob/master/PRODUCT_MATRIX.md).
 For example, `chef-server`, `analytics`, `delivery`, `manage`, etc.
+- `sensitive`: (default `false`) Set to mask the config contents in logs.
+Use when you config contains information like passwords or secrets.

 #### Examples